How to Pack a Hiking Backpack: Weight Distribution and Organization Tips

 For trail running and fast hikes: The Salomon Active Skin 8 (Check Price on Amazon) is the closest thing to wearing nothing.
 I ran 18 miles in mine in March and forgot it was there until I needed a gel.

-For load support: .amazon.com/dp/B01IC7XZ68?tag=sfpost20-20)) at $35.99 are the best value in the category.
+For load support: .https://www.amazon.com/dp/B0DTHLDLMW?tag=sfpost20-20 at $35.99 are the best value in the category.
 I've put my pair through three seasons.
 One quick-lock cam loosened up after about 200 miles, but a 1/4 turn of the adjustment screw fixed it.

 Backpack Weight Distribution: The 20-30-50 Rule

-If your shoulders are doing the work, your hipbelt is too loose or sitting too low.
+Backpack Weight Distribution Backpack Weight Distribution A loaded pack should distribute weight roughly like this: If your shoulders are doing the work, your hipbelt is too loose or sitting too low.
 The top of the hipbelt padding should sit right on top of your iliac crest (the bony ridge of your hip).
 Tighten the hipbelt first, then snug the shoulder straps, then the load lifters, then the sternum strap.
 In that order.
 Every time.

 Tips for Best Results